bartosz-bear/notebooks/data science and ml/pandas.md

 ser.quantile(0.25)
 ```

-## REFERNCE VALUES IN A SERIES USING INDEX
+## REFERENCE VALUES IN A SERIES USING INDEX

 ```python
 ser = pd.Series(list('abcdefghijklmnopqrstuvwxyz'))